 Anti-tax sheltering provisions include provisions that are directly related to an activity called corporate inversion and also provisions dealing with individual expatriates (individuals who change residence or renounce citizenship to avoid U.S. tax).
-The provisions discussed in this section are items 2, 6 and 10 in Table 1 and items 5, 16 and 22 in Table 2.15
+The provisions discussed in this section are items 2, 6 and 10 in Table 1, items 5, 16 and 22 in Table 2, and items 13 and 20 in Table 3.
+Actions after the original bills were reported reduced the impact of the House bill and expanded the impact of the Senate bill.
+Earnings stripping provisions (item 2) were dropped from the House bill, H.R.
+4520.
+A provision taxing stock options in inversions was adopted on the Senate floor.
+The final version had smaller effects than either of the two initial bills.